Empty simplices of large width: Introduction and summary of results

 As suggested by our notation for the simplices in Theorem~\ref{thm:small}, we have constructions of two different types:

-In Section~\ref{sec:cyclotomic} we introduce \emph{cyclotomic simplices}: lattice simplices constructed using primitive roots of unity modulo a prime number.
+In Section~\ref{sec:cyclotomic} we introduce \emph{cyclotomic simplices}: lattice simplices of prime volume $N$ constructed using primitive roots of unity modulo $N$.
 There is one cyclotomic simplex $\Cyc(d,N)$ for each choice of dimension $d$ and prime volume $N$, as long as $d+1$ divides $N-1$ (so that $(d+1)$-th roots of unity modulo $N$ exist).
 In order for them to have large width, $d+1$ has to be prime too (see Corollary \ref{coro:cyclotomic}).
-We have computationally explored empty cyclotomic simplices of dimensions 4, 6 and 10 and of volume up to $2^{31}$ and found that: \begin{itemize} \item For $d=4$, there are exactly four of them. $\Cyc(4, 101)$, of width four, is both the largest and widest one. \item For $d=6$, there are exactly $88$.
-Their maximum width is six, attained by those of volumes $6301$, $10753$, $11117$, $15121 $, $16493 $, and $17683$.
-The latter is also the largest empty cyclotomic simplex.
+We have computationally enumerated \emph{empty} cyclotomic simplices of dimensions 4, 6 and 10 and of volume up to $2^{31}$ and found that in dimension 10 there are five of width 11.
+See a more detailed discussion in Section~\ref{sec:cyclotomic}.